A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Compositional Learning Facets

-Substitutivity is another form of evaluation defined in~\cite{https://doi.org/10.48550/arxiv.2108.05885}, which evaluates model performance on the introduction of synonyms in expressions.
-For example, testing a model on the translation of the same sentence, switching between synonymous words such as donut/doughnut or aubergine/eggplant.
-This is one of the lesser-tested axioms of compositionality.
+Substitutivity is another form of evaluation defined in~\citet{https://doi.org/10.48550/arxiv.2108.05885}, which concerns the model performance on the introduction of synonyms in expressions.
+For example, testing a model on the translation of the same sentence, \pk{when} switching between synonymous words such as donut to doughnut or aubergine to eggplant \pk{the translation would not change}. \s{This is one of the less explored axioms of compositionality.}

-\subsection{Localism}
+\subsubsection{Localism}

 Another nuance of compositionality is the notion of global versus local composition.
 According to the principle of compositionality, the locality of the composition operator can vary.
 The meaning of a complex expression can depend solely on the meaning of its immediate parts (local composition) or the global structure of the context.
 Localism can be tested by analyzing the meaning a model assigns to a standalone compound versus when that compound is part of a larger expression.
+For example, sentences X and Y have the same truth values, but if the same context is added, their composition with the new context might lead to different truth values.
+For instance, when we add the context, ``Peter thinks'' and obtain ``Peter thinks X'' and ``Peter thinks Y,'' these two new sentences can have different truth values~\citep{hupkes2020compositionality, carnap1947meaning}.
+The local interpretation of compositionality says that these new phrases will have the same truth values which might not be the case anymore as Peter might be aware of X and not Y. In other words, considering the phrase that X and Y are a part of, changes the meaning. \s{This is another one of the less explored axioms of compositionality.}

-\subsection{Overgeneralization}
+\subsubsection{Overgeneralization}